 • The Study at University City opened in early 2017 featuring 212 rooms, approximately 7,000-square-feet of banquet/conference space, a 105-seat corner restaurant and bar and a state-of-the-art fitness center.

-• Best Western Plus Philadelphia Convention Center Hotel opened in early 2017 with 93 rooms, in an Art Moderne building that previously served as a film-storage facility on the northern edge of Chinatown near 13th and Vine Streets.
+• Best Western Plus Philadelphia Convention Center Hotel opened in early 2017 with 107 rooms, in an Art Moderne building that previously served as a film-storage facility on the northern edge of Chinatown near 13th and Vine Streets.

-• W Hotel comes online in 2019.
+• W Hotel comes online early 2020.
 The 51 story hotel offers 295 rooms, a ground-floor 150-seat restaurant, an outdoor terrace totaling 7,000 square feet with a year-round heated pool and bar, spa, gym and 45,000 square feet of meeting space.

 The Philadelphia Convention & Visitors Bureau (PHLCVB) is the primary sales and marketing agency for the Pennsylvania Convention Center.
 1-855-MEET-PHL.